 Our biggest annual program is the Village Building Convergence.
-Since 1996, we have facilitated tens of thousands of community members in their placemaking journey.
-But we wouldn't be here if not for countless others, only some of whom we get to name below.
+Since 1996, we have facilitated tens of thousands of community members in their placemaking journeys.
+However, we wouldn’t be here if not for countless others, only some of whom we get to name below.

 Seeds of our Story Tree